Kentucky State Reformatory

 Kentucky State Reformatory (KSR) is a medium-security prison for adult males.
-The prison is located in unincorporated Oldham County, Kentucky, near La Grange, and about 30 mi northeast of Louisville.
+The prison is located in unincorporated Oldham County, Kentucky, near La Grange, and about 30 mi northeast of Louisville, in the United States.
 It opened in 1940 to replace the Kentucky State Penitentiary in Frankfort (later known as Kentucky State Reformatory) after a flood damaged the original property.
 As of 2024, the capacity of KSR is 1,051 inmates.

 History

 Funds for the first prison in Kentucky were allocated in 1798.
 The small prison, housing 30 convicts, opened in 1800.
 The site chosen was Frankfort, Kentucky, the capital city.
 Through its 137 years of history, the population grew and more buildings added.
 Funds for a second prison had been allocated in 1879 to be called the "Branch Penitentiary" and to be located in Eddyville, Kentucky.

 The names of these two prisons were referred to in this way until the Prison Reform Bill of 1910, passed by the General Assembly, changed the mode of management of the two prisons; making one "reform" and the other "penal."
 This reform bill included the changing of capital punishment from the gallows to the electric chair.
 Frankfort did not want the chair because of lack of room and curiosity seekers.
 Therefore, the Frankfort Penitentiary became known as Kentucky State Reformatory and the "Branch" was deleted from the name in Eddyville's prison and officially named Kentucky State Penitentiary.

 By the time of the 1937 flood, that made this facility totally uninhabitable, there were 2,900 inmates, both male and female.
 The Kentucky Legislature of 1936 appropriated funds for erection of a new State "Medium Security" Institution to replace the Kentucky State Penitentiary in Frankfort /Reformatory.
 The cost had not yet been determined but was to be met from a Public Works Administration (P.W.A.) grant.

 Governor A. B. Chandler ordered the Frankfort Reformatory abandoned because the flood had hastened its end.
 However, the pending program for building and rehabilitating State institutions included a new prison to replace it.
 The prisons were under the Welfare Department, with Commissioner of Welfare being Frederick A. Wallis.